 #5 Tip: Seal it correctly

 Sealing whitewash is not required, however, you may choose to do this step.
 If you have a high traffic piece such as a kitchen table finishing will keep your piece looking beautiful over time.
 Use any water-based sealer over the surface with a brush, using long strokes.
-If the paint is alkyd- or oil based it will turn yellow.
-Latex sealers are the only product that avoids yellowing.
-Urethane varnishes specifically boast that it will never yellow.
+I use this sealer on almost all my projects.
+If the white paint you used was alkyd- or oil based it will turn yellow, so use urethane varnishes such as this one for a great seal on oil paint projects.

 #6 Tip: Use other Colors